3 Factors that Influence Agriculture Food Supply Chain Disruption

 India has the highest net-cropped area and a fast-growing population which makes it difficult to balance.
 It is said that India’s population is growing faster than the rate at which India is currently producing.
 Even though we have the largest net crop and agriculture contributes majorly to the GDP, India’s agriculture has the potential to influence the world market.

 For such a colossal industry to work in tandem, the need for a proper supply chain and its efficient management becomes important.
 The supply chain refers to every such activity that the product makes its journey, from the sourcing of raw materials to the finished product reaching the final consumer.
 Briefly, it includes agricultural input, production, processing, marketing, transportation, and distribution.
-Supply chain management helps in handling the entire supply chain for smooth functioning of all processes with maximum efficiency and quality to provide effective results and to maximize profits.
+Food Supply chain management helps in handling the entire supply chain for smooth functioning of all processes with maximum efficiency and quality to provide effective results and to maximize profits.

 The structure of a supply chain differs from one product to another, it takes into account many factors like organizational behavior, product characteristics, shelf life, marketing, number of players, etc while formulating a supply chain model.
 The recent Indian agriculture market is forced to make certain changes resulting in globalization and increased risks.
 The Indian Government has been strategically developing models and policies like Pradhan Mantri Krishi Sinchai Yojana, Paramparagat Krishi Vikas Yojana (PKVY), and National Agriculture Market (eNAM), National Mission for Sustainable Agriculture (NMSA), aiding various supply chains and agriculture as a whole.Global supply chain